aiida-phonopy/aiida-phonopy/docs/data/force_constants.rst

 Force constants
 ===============

-This object contains the harmonic force constansts as a numpy array using the phonopy format.
+This object contains the second order force constants as a numpy array.
 It also stores the dielectric tensor and Born effective charges to be used in the calculation of the non analytical corrections in the phonon calculation. get_epsilon